MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md

     This checks in and publishes the page.

-## Step 3: Configure the Search Results Web Part to display results from OneDrive for Business that is in Office 365
+## Step 3: Configure the Search Results Web Part to display results from OneDrive for Business
 <a name="BKMK_ConfigureSearchResultsWebPart"> </a>

 In this procedure, you configure the Search Results Web Part on the search-results page that you created in the previous procedure in this article (Step 2).
-You configure the Search Results Web Part to display search results from OneDrive for Business that is in Office 365.
+You configure the Search Results Web Part to display search results from OneDrive for Business.

- **To configure the Search Results Web Part to display search results from OneDrive for Business that is in Office 365**
+ **To configure the Search Results Web Part to display search results from OneDrive for Business**

 1. Verify that the user account that you use to perform this procedure is a site collection administrator or site owner for the enterprise Search Center.